slyval/guidelines/Guidelines/REST API Guidelines.md

 ##### 4xx - Client Error

  1. 400 - Bad Request - this should be used to indicate that the request sent through is not formatted as expected
- 2. 401 - Unauthorized - this should be used to indicate that the user has not been successfully authenticated.
+ 2. 401 - Unauthorized - this should be used to indicate that the client has not been successfully authenticated.
 This results when either no credentials have been provided or the provided credentials are incorrect
- 3. 403 -
+ 3. 403 - Forbidden - this is ised to indicate that the client has is not authorized to perform the requested action for the given resource
+ 4. 404 - Not Found - this should be utilized to indicate that the

 #### Payload
 ##### Successful Responses